-Identification of potentially contaminated sites within the County and their prioritisation for further more detailed inspection involves the use of site specific risk assessment software.
+Identification of potentially contaminated sites within the County and their prioritisation for further detailed inspection involves the use of site specific risk assessment software.
 There are maintenance costs involved in maintaining the database and its integration with Council GIS systems.

 Significant sums may be required to make more detailed investigation of sites and, possibly take enforcement action and remediation action.
-Should a significant investigation and/or remediation be identified, it would be anticipated that an application for funding from the Contaminated Land Capital Projects Programme (CLCPP) administered by the Environment Agency would be made specifically relating to that site.